+• Schools are free to spend the Pupil Premium as they see fit.

+However, they must account for expenditure and how this has benefited disadvantaged families.

+• Allocation:

-- Schools are free to spend the Pupil Premium as they see fit.
-However, they must account for expenditure and how this has benefited disadvantaged families. - Allocation: Free School Meals £1320 including FSM at any point in the last 6 years (Ever 6) Forces £300 Adopted/LAC £1900
+Free School Meals £1320 including FSM at any point in the last 6 years (Ever 6) Forces £300 Adopted/LAC £1900

-September 2016 - July 2017
+September 2017 - July 2018

-Pupil Premium Allocated: £7920 This figure is comprised of Ever 6 Pupil Premium (pupils who have been eligible for free school meals within the last 6 years), children of Armed forces families, Post LAC (Looked After Children) pupils and LAC pupils.
+Pupil Premium Allocated: Our expectation for the year is £4840 This figure is comprised of Ever 6 Pupil Premium (pupils who have been eligible for free school meals within the last 6 years), children of Armed forces families, Post LAC (Looked After Children) pupils and LAC pupils.